watson-developer-cloud/dotnet-standard-sdk/README.md

 }
 ```

-## Discovery V2
-Discovery v2 is only available on Cloud Pak for Data.

 ## Transaction IDs
 Every SDK call returns a response with a transaction ID in the `X-Global-Transaction-Id` header.
 Together the service instance region, this ID helps support teams troubleshoot issues from relevant logs.